odennav/icinga-monitoring-alerting-system/README.md

 A LAMP stack is a bundle of four different software technologies used to build websites and web applications.

-LAMP is an acronym for the operating system, Linux; the web server, Apache; the database server, MySQL; and the programming language, PHP.
+LAMP is an acronym for the operating system(Linux), web server(Apache), database server(MariaDB) and PHP programming language.

 Install Apache web server
 ```bash